-Most children with CF need to attend the CF clinic every 8-12 weeks for a routine review.
+Most children with CF need to attend the CF clinic every 8-12 weeks for a routine review, and have a longer annual review once a year.
 These appointments are likely to be during school time.
 In addition, children may also require admissions to hospital if intravenous antibiotics are needed.